TRD Lift Kit & 5th Gen 4Runner Suspension Systems

 Your car’s chassis takes the brunt of all the stress you put on your car, and it’s often the area of the car that people think about the least when it comes to improving it or giving it support.
-The torsion that the chassis experiences every time you turn a corner or go over a bump is enormous.
+The torsion that the chassis experiences when you corner hard is enormous.

 TRD has the PRO Bilstein Shocks w/ TRD-Tuned Red Front Springs

 Yeah, TRD Makes an aftermarket system but is it worth it?

 Parts included in the This TRD Pro system:

 - Rear Coils

 - RearBilstein Shocks with Remote Reservoir

 Those pretty red shocks may look tempting but you might want to think twice about buying